MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/07.mark-1/docs.md

 ---
-title: 'What is Mark 1'
+title: 'What is Mark 1 (Mycroft Kickstarter)'
 taxonomy:
     category:
         - docs